Additional Information

 As a fellow in the Marine Energy Fellowship Program, you will

-- Enhance your education and training in water power technologies fields.
+- Enhance your education and training in water power technologies.

-- Gain access to top scientists and state-of-the-art equipment.
+- Collaborate with top scientists and access state-of-the-art equipment.

-- Gain insight into research and career opportunities through your internship experiences.
+- Gain deep insight into research and career opportunities through immersion at your host facility.

-- Collaborate and learn from experts researching, developing, and testing emerging technologies.
+- Work alongside experts developing and testing emerging technologies.

 Announcing the 2024 Cohort of Marine Energy Fellows